-- 1.1 The property which forms the subject of this application relates to a two storey detached historic farm house located on Aldcliffe Hall Lane, Aldcliffe.
+- 1.1 The property which forms the subject of this application relates to a two-storey detached historic farmhouse located on Aldcliffe Hall Lane, Aldcliffe.
 The attached barn located to the side and rear of the dwelling has previously been converted into residential use and now forms part of the dwellinghouse.
-A small 4.6m2 balcony is located to the rear elevation of the barn conversion.
-The farmhouse is stone-built featuring white-washed walls, whilst the barn is of random rubble construction.
-Both benefit from a natural slate roof and white timber-framed double glazed units.
-The site boundary to the sides and rear is formed by a 1.6m high stone retaining wall and a mixed hedge varying in height between 1.8m-2m. - 1.2 Bank Farm is located within a prominent location with Aldcliffe Hall Lane to the north, the grade two listed Aldcliffe Cottages located 16m to the south and Aldcliffe Mews 20m to the south-west.
-The applicant's dwelling forms a focal point within its location with the front elevations of the surrounding properties orientated towards the application site.
+A small 4.6m balcony is located to the rear elevation of the barn conversion.
+The farm house is stone built featuring white washed walls whilst the barn features a random rubble construction, both feature a natural slate roof and white timber framed double glazed units.
+The site boundary to the sides and rear is formed by a 1.6m high stone retaining wall and a mixed hedge varying in height between 1.8m 2m. - 1.2 Bank Farm is located within a prominent location with Aldcliffe Hall Lane to the north, the grade two listed Aldcliffe Cottages located 16m to the south and Aldcliffe Mews 20m to the south-west.
+The applicant dwelling forms a focal point within its location with the front elevations of the surrounding properties orientated towards the application site.
 The surrounding properties are residential in use.
-Local land levels reduce when heading in a westerly direction, and as such the top of the retaining wall that forms the site boundary also forms the ground level of the dwelling's garden. - 1.3 The site is located within the Countryside Area, as identified on the Local Plan Proposals Map.
+Local land levels reduce in elevation when heading in a westerly direction as such the top of the retaining wall that forms the site boundary forms the ground level of the dwellings garden. - 1.3 The site is located within the Countryside Area, as identified on the Local Plan Proposals Map.
 It is also within a Mineral Safeguarding Area.